 Rural America Contributors

-John Collins is the editor of Rural America In These Times.
-John lives in Northern Wisconsin in the town of La Pointe on Madeline Island in Lake Superior.
+John was the editor of Rural America In These Times from 2015 to 2018.
+He lives in Northern Wisconsin in the town of La Pointe on Madeline Island in Lake Superior.
 Madeline Island is the spiritual home of the Ojibwe and the site of La Pointe, a former French outpost established in 1693 by French fur traders.
 La Pointe is in Ashland County, where John’s family settled in the 1880s.

 John, 31, graduated from the University of Utah in 2011 with a B.A. in English.
 From 2002 to 2006 he was a member of the indie rock band Controlling the Famous, which released the album Automatic City in 2006 on The Militia Group label.